noisyboiler/wampy/README.rst

     In [4]: client = Client(router=router, use_tls=True)

-Note that Crossbar.io does not support TLS over IPV6 and you'll need to be executing as root for port 443.
+Note that **Crossbar.io** does not support TLS over IPV6 and you'll need to be executing as root for port 443.
 All of these choices are made in the Crossbar.io config.

 Testing
 ~~~~~~~

 **wampy** provides some ``pytest`` fixtures and helpers for you to run a crossbar server.
 These are ``router`` and ``session_maker``.

-The router is Crossbar and will be started and shutdown between each test.
+The router is **Crossbar.io** and will be started and shutdown between each test.
 It has a default configuration which you can override in your tests by creating a ``config_path`` fixture in your own ``conftest`` - see *wampy's* ``conftest`` for an example.
 If you require even more control you can import the router itself from ``wampy.peers.routers`` and setup your tests however you need to.

 To help you setup your test there are also some helpers that you can execute to wait for async certain actions to perform before you start actually running test code.
 These are: